 ● Tak Igusa’s focus on public health is characterized by the development of novel quantitative models that incorporates mechanistic and behavioral rules into a rigorous statistical form.

-● Sauleh Siddiqui and Tak Igusa are working with engineers at APL on agent-based models for national defense systems as a complement to current systems engineering approaches.
+● Tak Igusa is working with engineers at APL on agent-based models for national defense systems as a complement to current systems engineering approaches.

 AFFILIATED RESEARCH GROUPS AND INSTITUTES